HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 This function is used to load and display a specific file (Markdown, plain text, or other content types) within the preview window.
 It updates the UI and sends a POST request to showdoc.php to fetch the file contents for preview.

 ## Input Parameters
-- Parameter: fileUrl
+- Parameter: filepath
-   - Type: String
+   - Type: ?
    - Description: Describe parameter.
 Stored as *varchar(256)* in the database

-- Parameter: fileNamez
+- Parameter: fileName
    - Type: String
-   - Description: Describe parameter.
-Stored as *int(11)* in the database
+   - Description: File name.
+Stored as varchar(256) in the database

 - Parameter: fileKind
-   - Type: String
+   - Type: ?
    - Description: Describe parameter.
 Stored as *varchar(256)* in the database

+- Parameter: coursevers
+   - Type: String
+   - Description: Stored as varchar(8) in the database

 ## Calling Methods
 - POST